 "I got a citation!
 What do I do?"

-- Your signature on the citation is not a guilty plea.
-You have a right to contest the charges against you.
+- You have a right to contest the charges against you.
+You have a right to see the evidence against you.
 You have a right to plea "Not Guilty" and have a trial before a judge or jury.

 - If you hire an attorney, your attorney may come to Court for you and appear in your place.

-- If you fail to contact the Court, pay the scheduled fine, or enter a plea prior to your Court date, then you must appear in person at the Tomball Municipal Court on the date and time listed on your citation.
-If you fail to appear in Court, a new charge may be filed against you for failing to appear.
+- If you neglect your citation and miss your answer date, there may be serious consequences.
+A new charge may be filed against you for failing to appear.
 A warrant may be issued for your arrest.
 You may have to pay additional fines and fees.
-You may also be denied renewal of your driver's license.
+Your case may be assigned to a private collection agency.
+You may be denied renewal of your driver's license.
+If you accidently neglected your citation, call us right away to avoid escalating penalties.

-- If you have questions, please call or email the Court Clerk.
-It may take up to 7 days for your citation to be processed and entered into the Clerk's system, so please allow several days after your violation date before contacting the court.
+- It may take up to 2 business days for your citation to be processed and entered into the Court Clerk's system.
+Please allow two business days after you receive the citation before contacting the Court.

-- To look up your citation online go to View and pay court citations online .
+- To look up your citation online, go to View and pay court citations online.
+Allow two days for your citation to get entered into the system.

-- Requests for continuance must be made in person, or by attorney, on or before the scheduled Court date.
-You must fill out and sign a "reset form" at the Court Clerk’s office.
+- Requests for continuance must be made before the scheduled court date.
+You must sign a "Reset Form" for your new court date.

 - Trial date Motions for Continuance must be filed with the Court Clerk at least ten days prior to the scheduled trial date.